 A matrimonial practitioner with extensive experience of complex financial remedy proceedings who regularly assists clients with multi-jurisdictional matters.
 He is also noted for his representation of high net worth individuals in cases involving offshore trusts.
 His contentious work is bolstered by an active mediation practice.
-Strengths: "Brilliant and has an encyclopaedic knowledge of financial claims."
-"He's the Tom Jones of family law.
-It’s not unusual for him to bowl over both clients and the court with his Welsh skill and charm."Chambers and Partners 2019
+Strengths: "Calm, understated, sensible and meticulously prepared, he encourages the client to look beyond the maelstrom of the litigation."
+"Geoffrey is technically brilliant, fiercely bright, and able to grapple with the most complex of issues and business accounts.
+He is a formidable advocate whom clients adore."Chambers and Partners 2021

 Geoffrey specializes in financial remedy cases, including those involving pre nuptial agreements, offshore trusts and complex business structures.
 He has appeared in many recent leading cases on special contribution (Cooper-Hohn), non-matrimonial assets (K v L and Jones v Jones) and pre nuptial agreements (Radmacher).
 He has conducted a substantial number of private FDRs/early neutral evaluations.

 - Juffali v Juffali EWHC 1684